 “I’ve had film canisters from the camera shop and cellophane from the baby club art box to show how the different plants grow with different coloured light.
 The local Tesco store awarded us £10 to spend in store, and we did several different experiments from this including growing flowers (from my garden and the florists) in different coloured waters with food colouring, which gave spectacular results and which the florists were happy to display in their window.” – Kerynne Robertson

-British Science Week grants are available on our website (now closed).
+British Science Week grants are available on our website (opening soon!).

 There are three grant schemes available to support British Science Week activities: one for schools, one for community groups, and one for BSA branches.